Tommy's PregnancyHub

 How does smoking affect fertility?

-Smoking reduces your fertility, so it can take you longer to get pregnant than a non-smoker.
-Smoking can also affect the success rates of fertility treatment.
-Women who smoke need almost twice the number of IVF (In Vitro Fertilisation) attempts to get pregnant as women who don’t smoke.
+It can also affect the success rates of fertility treatment.
+People who smoke need almost twice the number of IVF (in vitro fertilisation) attempts to get pregnant as those who don’t smoke.

 How does smoking affect pregnancy?